Holomorphic curves in exploded manifolds: Kuranishi structure: Introduction

 \

-The structure of this paper is as follows: In section \ref{structure section}, we go over some basics about the moduli stack $\Ms$ of $\C\infty1$ curves in exploded manifolds, and an open substack $\Msw$ of well behaved stable curves.
-Reading section \ref{structure section} is essential for understanding what is proved in this paper.
-The meaning of maps from $\Ms$ to exploded manifolds or orbifolds is spelled out in section \ref{moduli map}.
-A very natural topology on $\Ms$ is defined in section \ref{topology section}, and identified with the slightly strange seeming topology used on $\Ms$ in \cite{cem}.
-The tangent space of $\Msw$ is defined and demystified in section \ref{tangent section}, then the linearization $D\dbar$ of the $\dbar$ operator on $\Msw$ is defined at holomorphic curves in section \ref{Ddbar section}.
-Embedded Kuranishi structures are defined in section \ref{K section}.
+In Section \ref{structure section}, we describe the ambient moduli stack, $\Ms$, of $\C\infty1$ not-necessarily-holomorphic curves, and an open substack, $\Msw$, of well-behaved stable curves.
+Reading Section \ref{structure section} is essential for understanding the results of this paper.
+Section \ref{stack section} contains an introduction to stacks over the category of exploded manifolds.
+The tangent space of this ambient moduli stack $\Msw$ is defined and demystified in Section \ref{tangent section}, then, in Section \ref{Ddbar section} we define the linearization, $D\dbar$, of the $\dbar$ operator on $\Msw$.
+Finally, embedded Kuranishi structures are defined in Section \ref{K section}.

-Section \ref{tpo section} contains a quick summary of the results of \cite{reg} which shall be necessary for this paper.
-Sections \ref{ev0 section} and \ref{+n section} construct some evaluation maps from $\Msw$.
-Section \ref{core section} defines an important notion of a core family, which gives a concrete local model for $\Msw$, which is then used continuously throughout the rest of the paper.
-Section \ref{bump section} proves a technical lemma about the topology of $\Msw$ which is essential for showing that Kuranishi charts may be shrunk in order to avoid degenerate behavior at their boundaries.
+Section \ref{tpo section} contains a quick summary of necessary regularity results from \cite{reg}.
+Sections \ref{ev0 section} and \ref{+n section} construct some evaluation maps from the ambient moduli stack of stable, not-necessarily-holomorphic curves $\Msw$.
+Section \ref{core section} defines a core family giving a concrete local model for this ambient moduli stack $\Msw$.
+Such concrete models for the infinite-dimensional ambient moduli stack are essential, and used throughout the rest of the paper.
+Core families are constructed in Theorem \ref{core criteria} and Proposition \ref{smooth model family}.
+Section \ref{bump section} uses core families to study the topology of the ambient moduli stack $\Msw$.
+For example, in Lemma \ref{hausdorff}, we show that the topology on $\Msw$ is pulled back from a Hausdorff topological space.
 Section \ref{piV section} is dedicated to locally analyzing the moduli stack of solutions to the weakened $\dbar$ equation, $\dbar f\in V$.
+The main theorem is Theorem \ref{V moduli stack}, where we show that $\dbar^{-1}V$ is locally represented by $\hat f/G$ for a family of curves $\hat f$ and finite group $G$.

-Section \ref{K construction} constructs an embedded Kuranishi structure for the moduli stack of holomorphic curves in any family of exploded manifolds $\hat{\ex B}\longrightarrow \ex B_{0}$ satisfying the compactness condition that the map to $\ex B_{0}$ from the moduli stack of holomorphic curves in any connected component of $\Msw$ is proper.
-It is also proved that any two such Kuranishi structures are homotopic.
-Section \ref{rcs section} constructs a version of Fukaya and Ono's stably almost complex structure for our embedded Kuranishi structures.
+Section \ref{K construction} constructs an embedded Kuranishi structure for the moduli stack of holomorphic curves in any family of exploded manifolds $\hat{\ex B}\longrightarrow \ex B_{0}$, subject to a compactness condition on the moduli stack of holomorphic curves.
+See Theorem \ref{K existence} for a precise statement.
+In Corollary \ref{K homotopy}, we also prove that any two such Kuranishi structures are homotopic.
+We end the paper with a construction of a stably-almost-complex structure for our embedded Kuranishi structures.